kongaskristjan/PhaseTransition/README.md

 # Phase Transition

-Check out the following video for demo (a slightly more detailed descripion is in video description):
+Check out the following video:

 [![Video of the simulation](https://img.youtube.com/vi/SFf3pcE08NM/0.jpg)](https://youtu.be/SFf3pcE08NM)

 ### Build

-The following is necessary for building and running the simulation:
+Requirements:

 * C++14 compatible compiler
-* cmake 3.10+ - for building
+* cmake 3.10+
-* pthreads - for threading
+* pthreads
 * SDL 2 and SDL_ttf 2
-* gtest - for testing.
-Can be skipped.
+* gtest (optional)

-Building, running tests and running program on Linux: from root directory, run `mkdir build && cd build` and `cmake -DCMAKE_BUILD_TYPE=Release .. && make && ./RunTests && ./PhaseTransition ../Setups/default.txt`, where `./RunTests` is optional.
+Building, running tests and program on Linux: from project root directory, run `mkdir build && cd build` and `cmake -D CMAKE_BUILD_TYPE=Release .. && make && ./RunTests && ./PhaseTransition ../Setups/default.txt`, where `./RunTests` is optional.

 Simulation resolution, particle properties, etc. can be modified in Setups/default.txt.

 ### Usage

 Use your mouse to create and influence the particles.
 There are four modes of interaction: creating, spraying, pushing and heating, each of which can be activated with keys c, s, p and h respectively.
 Once in a mode, this action can be carried out on particles by holding the left mouse button.
-Right mouse button does the opposite.
+Right mouse button does the opposite of the activated mode's function.
 Range of influence can be altered with mouse wheel.

 The number of particles, average veloity of them, and average temperature (inside the range of influence) are displayed in the upper left corner of display.

-### ACKNOWLEDGEMENTS
+### Acknowledgements

-This program uses
+This project contains
-* a ThreadPool library by Jakob Progsch and Václav Zeman.
+* ThreadPool library by Jakob Progsch and Václav Zeman.
 * DroidSans fonts by Google